 Throughout their educational journey, most students are looking toward the future.
 They are dreaming of what they want to be and who they want to become.
 As they look forward, it's important that educators also look to the past.
 Socrates may have lived in Ancient Greece hundreds of years before the Common Era, but his influence on our educational systems and ways of thinking extends into the present day.

 If Socrates had access to the never-ending reaches of the internet and an endless wealth of information, who knows what he could have done?
-If teachers attempt to take the same approach as Socrates and apply the Socratic Method within their own classrooms, they will be able to help their students become the lifelong learners that the world needs most right now.
+If teachers attempt to take the same approach as Socrates and apply the Socratic Method in the classroom, they will be able to help their students become the lifelong learners that the world needs most right now.

 To learn more about how Socrates’ experiential learning methods are applied in our secondary school, and to understand OWIS’ educational philosophy, contact us or schedule a school tour with us.